ckeditor/ckeditor5/docs/installation/integrations/angular.md

 ## Supported `@Input` properties

-The following `@Input` properties are supported by the CKEditor 5 rich text editor component for Angular:
+The following `@Input` properties are supported by the CKEditor&nbsp;5 rich text editor component for Angular:

 ### `editor` (required)